 It wasn't until I learned a couple of crucial steps when roasting a whole chicken that I could roast a whole chicken to perfection each and every time.

-My other go-to method for getting dinner on the table in a hurry is to cook a whole chicken in the Instant Pot.
-Though you won’t end up with crispy skin, you’ll have perfectly cooked chicken that you can shred up and use in cream of chicken soup, chicken and broccoli casserole, chicken and artichoke casserole, or to top a chicken and veggie pizza.
+My other go-to method for getting dinner on the table in a hurry is to cook an Instant Pot whole chicken.
+Though you won't end up with crispy skin, you'll have perfectly cooked chicken that you can shred up and use in chicken and broccoli casserole with curry (or chicken and artichoke casserole), to top this chicken Alfredo pizza recipe, or make cream of chicken soup heartier.

 It's good to have plenty of chicken recipes on hand when you raise your own meat birds.